-The Sale of Goods Act, 1930: Contract of sale Meaning and Difference between Sale and Agreement to Sale - Conditions and Warranties Transfer of Ownership in Goods including Sale by a Non-owner- Performance of Contract of sale- Unpaid Seller - Meaning, Rights of an Unpaid Seller- remedies - GST applications.
+The Sale of Goods Act, 1930: Contract of sale Meaning and Difference between Sale and Agreement to Sale - Conditions and Warranties Transfer of Ownership in Goods including Sale by a Nonowner- Performance of Contract of sale- Unpaid Seller - Meaning, Rights of an Unpaid Seller- remedies -GST applications.
+Central Goods and Service tax.
 (19 Hours)